 Get Help After Your Government Unemployment Runs Out

-What can you do if your unemployment benefits run out or are about to run out?
-First, check with your state unemployment office to make sure that you are receiving all the extended benefits you qualify for.
+What can you do if your unemployment benefits run out or are about to run out and you still don't have a job?
+First, check with your state unemployment office to make sure that you are receiving all the benefits you qualify for.
 If your eligibility is almost exhausted, look at the other resources that are available and take advantage of whatever you can to help you get by until you find your new job.

 What to Do When Unemployment Runs Out

-- Loans for Unemployed Workers: You may be able to borrow money even though you are not employed.
+- Consider loans for unemployed workers: You may be able to borrow money even though you are not employed.
 Find information on the types of loans available for unemployed workers, how to qualify for a loan, and options for borrowing money when you are out of work.

-- Free Job Search Help: Identify and find free, or inexpensive, job search and career resources in your geographic areas.
+- Obtain free job search help: Identify and find free, or inexpensive, job search and career resources in your geographic areas.

-- Check With Your Local One-Stop Career Center: Your local One-Stop Career Center may have information on local resources such as community organizations that may be able to offer support with utility bills, food costs, etc. One-Stops might also have information on temporary positions, in addition to permanent or long-term job listings and possible assistance with upgrading skills and obtaining training to increase a job seeker's marketability.
+- Check with your local Career One-Stop Center: Sponsored by the U.S. Department of Labor, Career One-Stop Centers may have information on local resources such as community organizations that may be able to offer support with utility bills, food costs, and other necessary expenses.
+Career One-Stops might also have information on temporary positions, in addition to permanent or long-term job listings, and possible assistance with upgrading skills and obtaining training to increase a job seeker's marketability.

 Nonprofit and Social Services Agencies